 As a general rule we do not collect any Special Category Data about you.
 However, we are required to request information relating to criminal convictions as part of our recruitment process for staff and contractors undertaking regulated activities and as such we require consent from the individual for this.
 If we are required by law to request any special category data from you, asides from the reasons mentioned above we will provide you with a reasonable explanation as to the nature and purpose for this request and obtain your consent.
 We would not be able to proceed without your consent unless there was a lawful reason for doing so.

 How do we collect your personal data?

 Typically, where we are required to obtain your personal data we will request it from you.
 However, we may also from time to time receive your personal data through intermediaries where you have authorised the sharing of your personal data with us.
-Intermediaries may include Accountants, Solicitors, Independent financial advisors, Tax advisors and wealth managers who may be working on your behalf.
+Intermediaries may include Accountants, Solicitors, Independent financial advisors, Tax advisors, Distribution companies and wealth managers who may be working on your behalf.
 Personal data may be provided to us via post, in person, email or via a specially created secure data room / platform.
 The data collection may be facilitated by way of completing an application form or questionnaire or by responding to information requests from us.
 We may also receive information from publicly available resources.

 Why do we collect your personal data?